WE ARE DURHAM FRINGE CIC

 ABOUT US

-Durham Fringe Festival is a genuinely grassroots initiative.
-The festival was set up in 2021 by a group of friends, living and working in the North-East, who love Fringe Festivals and had a collective dream to grow a festival in their home city of Durham.
+Durham Fringe Festival is a genuinely grassroots initiative, set up in 2021 as a community interest company (CIC).
+It was initially conceived by a group of friends, living and working in the North-East, who love Fringe Festivals and had a collective dream to grow a festival in their home city of Durham.
+Five years in, the organisation has seen significant growth.
+The 2025 festival sold just under 10,000 tickets and the organisation employs a Festival Manager to help deliver the event and support our growing ambitions.

-The Fringe is constituted as a community interest company (CIC) and we’ve had brilliant support from the business community and our local partners, who can see the potential of the festival in supporting the vibrancy of the city, and creating opportunities for artists and for the communities of County Durham and the wider North East.
+We are supported by a network of partner organisations and businesses, who can see the potential of the festival in supporting the vibrancy of the city, and creating opportunities for artists and for the communities of County Durham and the wider North East.

 The Fringe has experienced remarkable growth since its inception in 2021.
 The historic city of Durham provides the atmospheric backdrop for the festival, which takes place across a network of venues in the city centre in the last week of July.